Report: humidity has a significant impact on the spread of COVID-19

 I also found this graph in one of the articles they referred to.

-As we can see, these findings are similar to my own conclusions regarding the spreading speed of COVID-19 under different weather conditions in a great number of areas/regions, including the relation between indoor and outdoor humidity.
-It may be a good idea to emphasize again that relative humidity is not the same as specific humidity.
+These findings are consistent with my own conclusions regarding the spread of COVID-19 under different weather conditions across numerous regions, including the relationship between indoor and outdoor humidity.
+It may be useful to emphasise again that relative humidity is not the same as specific humidity.
 It is the latter that is important for the described effects on the spreading speed.
 Here's an example:

 Last night I slept with the windows open.
 The heating was low.
-Right now (9 AM) it's 11 degrees outside and the relative humidity is 70%.
-Inside my house it's 21 degrees and the relative humidity is 34%.
-It seems as if the humidity outside is way higher than the one inside.
+Currently (9 AM), it's 11 degrees outside, and the relative humidity is 70%.
+Inside my house, it's 21 degrees and the relative humidity is 34%.
+It seems as if the humidity outside is way higher than the humidity inside.
 But when you change the relative humidity (by using this converter) to specific humidity, it appears the humidity is the same.
 Both cases show 6 g/Kg.
-The reason for this is that air can hold more water in higher temperatures.
+This is because air can hold more water at higher temperatures.
 (So the dew point notably rises).

-The humidity in houses and buildings shows a strong correlation with the quantity of water in the outdoor air.
-But when we look at the relative humidity percentages, we don't see this.
-In winter the indoor relative humidity drops considerably because we turn on our heating system.
+The humidity in houses and buildings shows a strong correlation with the water vapour content of outdoor air.
+However, when we examine the relative humidity percentages, we don't observe this.
+In winter, indoor relative humidity drops considerably because the heating system is turned on.
 The specific humidity, however, doesn't change that much.

-We can raise or lower the amount of water in the air indoors with measures like opening or closing windows and doors, ventilate, use air conditioning, humidifiers etc.) to some extent.
-This is why now may be the best time to consider having an air conditioning unit installed by a company like Morris Jenkins so that it is easier to control the air within the home.
-But remember, the outdoor humidity is always the dominant factor in how much water the air holds indoors.
-And if the amount of moist in the open air is lower than that important value of 6 g/kg, the chances of infection via aerosols is significantly larger.
+We can raise or lower the water vapour content of indoor air by opening or closing windows and doors, ventilating, using air conditioning, and using humidifiers, to some extent.
+This is why now may be the best time to consider installing an air conditioning unit by a company such as Morris Jenkins, to make it easier to control the indoor air quality.
+However, outdoor humidity is always the dominant factor in how much water the air holds indoors.
+And if the amount of moisture in the open air is lower than that important value of 6 g/kg, the chances of infection via aerosols are significantly larger.

-I have already said, that contact within 1,5 meters contributes less to a rapid spreading the virus than large indoor group gatherings do.
-Combining low specific humidity with bad ventilation shows that, even if only one individual is infected, almost all people come in to contact with the floating virus (micro droplets/aerosols).
-This seems to be especially the case for inside locations that hold many speaking or singers such as churches, choir rehearsals, pre- and post math football fan gatherings etc.
+I have already said that contact within 1,5 meters contributes less to the rapid spreading of the virus than large indoor group gatherings do.
+Combining low specific humidity with poor ventilation indicates that, even if only one individual is infected, nearly everyone comes into contact with the airborne virus (microdroplets/aerosols).
+This seems to be especially the case in indoor locations that host large groups of speakers or singers, such as churches, choir rehearsals, and pre- and post-game football fan gatherings.

 The WHO mentions "super spreaders".
 You'd think they mean one person that meets many others and thus infects them, but it's more about the conditions that enable someone to become such a super spreader.
 Take a soprano, unaware of his infection, going to a choir rehearsal.
-Even when this choir respects the 1,5 meter rule, he will contaminate the air with infected aerosols and consequently infect most of the singers.
+Even when this choir adheres to the 1,5-meter rule, it will contaminate the air with infectious aerosols and consequently infect most of the singers.
 This also explains the fast spread in the Dutch Bible Belt.

-Having said that, the virus also spreads in warmer and more humid areas, but without exception, big outbreaks seem to be the result of large gatherings like Mardi Gras in New Orleans on the 25th of February, or the big, 6-day Tabligh gathering in Kuala Lumpur with over 16,000 people in a mosque.
+That said, the virus also spreads in warmer and more humid areas, but, without exception, major outbreaks seem to result from large gatherings such as Mardi Gras in New Orleans on the 25th of February or the large 6-day Tabligh gathering in Kuala Lumpur with over 16,000 people in a mosque.

 For the time being, these are my most important conclusions:

-* The fact that Africa, townships in South-Africa, favela's in Brazil and refugee camps have not had outbreaks is mostly due to the reasons described above.
-Because life takes place mostly outside and people live in "houses" without windows, the chances of outbreaks occurring are low.
-And if we do find multiple infections in such areas, the best measure would be to only allow citizens outdoors when wearing masks.
-These masks can be very primitive, like we see in Cuba.
+* The fact that Africa, townships in South Africa, favelas in Brazil and refugee camps have not had outbreaks is mostly due to the reasons described above.
+Because life occurs mostly outdoors and people live in "houses" without windows, the likelihood of outbreaks is low.
+If we find multiple infections in such areas, the best measure would be to allow citizens outdoors only when wearing masks.
+These masks can be highly primitive, as seen in Cuba.

 * For indoor spaces where many people need to gather, the rule of thumb is to maintain a temperature of 20 degrees and a relative humidity of at least 45 to 50%.
 The risk of infection is much lower under these conditions.
-So, supermarkets and schools etc. must regulate their temperature and humidity.
-The good news is that the weather from May until the fall will be such that the preferred level of humidity is achieved naturally.
-However, there will be "risky days", and for those we should pay attention to the humidity.
+Supermarkets and schools, among others, must regulate their temperature and humidity.
+The good news is that the weather from May through the fall will be such that the preferred humidity level is achieved naturally.
+However, there will be "risky days," and on those days, we should monitor humidity.

 * Shops, restaurants and offices should all take extra care in securing a good humidity level.
 (Places with many cooling devices, like supermarkets or butchers, already show higher levels of humidity than their surrounding places).

 * Gatherings and activities involving many people should, given the right humidity, continue like they used to.
-But when the right humidity is not achieved, attendees should wear masks.
-(Ventilation is important in all cases).
+However, if the required humidity is not achieved, attendees should wear masks.
+(Ventilation is important in all cases.

 * The risk seems to be much lower outdoors.
-Until this has been proven with hard scientific facts, wearing masks in low humidity conditions should be obligatory.
-My guess is that when people wear such protection, the 1,5-meter distance rule won't be relevant.
-In the busy streets of Japan and Korea almost everyone wears masks.
+Until this has been proven by hard scientific evidence, wearing masks in low-humidity conditions should be mandatory.
+I suppose that when people wear such protective equipment, the 1,5-meter distance rule won't be relevant.
+In the busy streets of Japan and Korea, almost everyone wears masks.

-The weather in the coming months in Northern Europe is in our favor (more water in the air) so we can restart many of our activities.
-Still, creating policy that keeps infections (very) low and the economy running for when winter comes and we still may not have a vaccine or cure requires a lot more research.
+The weather in Northern Europe over the coming months is favourable (more water in the air), so we can resume many of our activities.
+Still, creating policy that keeps infections (very) low and the economy running when winter comes, and we still may not have a vaccine or cure, requires a lot more research.

 Maurice de Hond is a well-known Dutch pollster and entrepreneur.
 This article was first published on his own website.